Amjadyabroudi128/noteapp/README.md

-a notes app with firebase and google sign in
+a notes app with Firebase and google sign-in app is in progress for now